Listen to article - 6 minutes

 A friend, let’s call him Aaron, used to buy the latest everything including sneakers, clothes, gadgets and more.
 He estimates that he spent five figures in the span of a year.

-“I was mentally distressed and didn’t even know it.
-I was spiralling,” he says.
-“There were a lot of factors in my life causing depression and spending was my drug of choice to cope.”
+He said, “I was mentally distressed and didn’t even know it.
+I was spiralling.
+There were a lot of factors in my life causing depression.
+And spending was my way to cope.”

-What is emotional spending?
+What is impulse buying?

-1. Identify triggers of emotional or impulse spending
+1. Identify triggers of emotional or impulse spending.

-“I was forced to [confront my triggers] because it was becoming damaging to those around me,” he says.
-“I cancelled any credit card that my wife didn’t have access to.
+Aaron says, “I was forced to confront my triggers because it was becoming damaging to those around me.
+I cancelled credit cards that my wife didn’t have access to.
 I sold things that we deemed unnecessary.
-And, I tried to communicate more about how I’m feeling and the things that cause it.”
+And, I tried to share the feelings that cause me to impulse shop.”

-2. Try new hobbies
+2. Try new hobbies.